Willem Ratte: Save Willem Ratte Campaign – 1996

 Willem Ratte and others started serving their 5-year sentences for the occupation of Fort Schanskop in 1993.
 In June 1996 a grouping called the "Friends of Willem Ratte" started protests around the country demanding his release.
 In 1996 the matter of his sentence and his hunger strike was brought before parliament again by General Constand Viljoen.
 Members of parliament had objected to the "Save Willem Ratte Campaign" as they viewed it as agitating and counter-productive to his release.
 Mass action moved forward in the campaign and amongst other protests the N1 (National Road) near Pretoria was blockaded for 2 hours.
 Nelson Mandela responded by condemning the protests in parliament and stating that no government could respond to such demands of release.
 During the course of 1996 a number of snap debates took place in parliament with regards to the release of Willem Ratte.
 In June 1996 more than 1,000 'right-wingers' descended on Pretoria Central Prison demanding his release.
 From there the protests moved to City Hall and they were joined by Eugene Terreblanche who arrived on horseback.
 The following day the protests continued with the burning of the South African flag while blaming the South African media for the current 'communist' regime of the ANC running the country.
 On 20 June 1996 the South African government again turned down the plea from the Freedom Front to release Willem Ratte.

 Post-1996 – present

 In 2010 Willem Ratte was again arrested and faced charges of illegal possession of dagga, unlicensed firearms and ammunition.
 He embarked on a hunger strike from 1 October 2010 to 1 November 2010 in jail.
 He was released on R2,000 bail.
-A charge of obstruction of justice had later been laid against the investigating officers in the case as they could not find any evidence for the arrest and had continually made new charges to hold him in custody.
+A charge of obstruction of justice had later been laid against the investigating officers in the case as Ratte alleged that they had continually made up new charges to hold him in custody.
 All charges were later withdrawn by the state.